|

 Nearly vacant, its buildings run down and ignored by the world, the town

-Railtown 1897)
+Railtown 1897) .

-Find best deals on Hotels in Columbia
+Find best deals on hotels in Columbia

-largest collection of gold rush era
+largest collection of gold rush buildings remaining in California’s

-for their unique red brick construction with heavy iron doors.
+with heavy iron doors.
 A perfect

 vacation destination for familes and anyone interested in the colorful